Web Crawling vs Web Scraping – Understanding the Difference

 Data crawling works in the following steps:

-- Index the data from the URLs found and store in the database
+- Index the data from the URLs found and store it in the database;

 In the same manner, search engines like Google or Bing use web crawlers to browse the web for pages before storing that page data to use in future searches.
 But there are cases where not only search engines index the content of pages, but also individual companies that use crawlers to visit websites.

 Have you ever wondered how we got answers to our questions in this digital age?
 It is really convenient to enter a query into the search bar and get a list of helpful resources to get our answers.
 This process uses data crawling.